maxsitt/insect-detect-docs/docs/deployment/classification.md

 All results are saved to `yolov5-master\runs\predict-cls\{name}`.
 Use the `results\{name}_metadata_classified.csv` for [analysis](analysis.md){target=_blank}
-and post-processing of the merged results in the last step.
+and post-processing in the last step.

 If you used `--sort-top1` as optional argument, you will find the classified images sorted to folders with the predicted top1 class as folder name in `top1_classes`.
 This allows for a quick identification of edge cases and these images can be used to [retrain](../modeltraining/train_classification.md){target=_blank} your classification model.

-The `{name}_metadata_classified.csv` file still contains multiple rows for each tracked insect (= `track_ID`).
+The `{name}_metadata_classified.csv` still contains multiple rows for each tracked insect (= `track_ID`).
 In the last [processing step](analysis.md){target=_blank}, you will use the [`csv_analysis.py`](https://github.com/maxsitt/insect-detect-ml/blob/main/csv_analysis.py){target=_blank}
 script to automatically post-process the metadata .csv file and calculate the respective class